 Dr. Brandon Nappi is founder and executive director of Copper Beech Institute, the nation’s newest retreat center for mindfulness and contemplative practice.
-Copper Beech Institute offers more than 50 transformational programs to foster peace, resilience, and compassion in everyday life.
-For a complete listing of retreats and programs led by Brandon Nappi, click here.
+Copper Beech Institute offers more than 40 transformational retreats and courses, as well as mindfulness practice and mindfulness at work offerings to help you awaken to the beauty of your life.

 Copper Beech Institute will host the retreat, “Mindful Parenting: Helping You Focus on What Matters Most,” to help parents, grandparents, and caregivers discover practical mindfulness tools to navigate and manage every age and stage of parenting.
 Commuters and overnight guests welcome.